FREQUENTLY ASKED QUESTIONS

 During the year, there are seven curated shows in the Exhibition Gallery featuring local, regional, and national artists.
 Admission is always free to the galleries.

 Educational programming includes Creative Discovery Workshops for Children and Families taught by fine craft artists with curriculum written to Florida schools standards.
 All materials are provided.

 Exhibitions include artist’s talks, lectures, and workshops relating to the exhibition for adults and children.

 On the first Saturday of the month are 2 ½ hour bike mural tours.
-People can bring their own bikes or rent bikes through Coast Bikes.
+Participants must bring their own bikes.
 It is limited to 15 people per ride for safety, who must book online only by 4 p.m.
 Friday.
 The tour rides about 10 miles covering the back streets and alleys of four Arts Districts.
-People must be 18 or older to rent a bike.
 Teens with their own bikes are allowed if accompanied by an adult.
-Bike tours cost $20 or $25 if you rent a bike.
+Bike tours cost $30.

 Bike tours are 9 – 11:30 a.m. from May to September and 2 – 4:30 p.m. from November to April.